gaehlerm/SoftwareEngineering/README.md

     assert datetime.now().hour < 12
 ```

-Of course this is a pretty dumb example but it's less exoctic than you may think.
+Of course, this is a pretty dumb example, but it's less exotic than you may think.
 Tests (and code) have probably already failed for similar reasons.

 ### Brittle tests

-Tests that are over specified are called brittle.
+Tests that are overly specified are called brittle.
 They break when changing the code in seemingly unrelated places.
-One example is testing a json file for formatting, even though the contents of the json file [chapter data files] does not depend on the formatting.
+One example is testing a JSON file for formatting, even though the contents of the JSON file [chapter data files] does not depend on the formatting.
 The formatting does not matter.
 It does not change any of the values in the file.
-Instead testing the formatting is just a waste.
-Even worse, it is a needless liability because it tests something that should not be tested.
-Something the result does not depend on.
-Instead use a json library to get only the actual values stored in the file and compare those.
+Testing the formatting is just a waste.
+Even worse, it is an unnecessary liability because it tests something that should not be tested.
+Something that the result does not depend on.
+Instead, utilize a JSON library to extract only the real values stored in the file and then compare them.
 This is what we are really interested in.
-Never use any string operations when reading a json file.
+Avoid using string operations when reading a JSON file.
 This is the very definition of brittle code!

-Another example of brittle tests are tests for methods that should be private, but are made public in order to test them.
-This prevents you from refactoring this function as it is now part of the public interface.
-Changing it will break the tests, even if the real public interface is not changed.
-This is why private methods should not be made public in order to test them.
-If you really feel the urge to test a private method, you should refactor it into a separate class.
+Another example of brittle tests is testing methods that should be private but are made public in order to test them.
+This prevents you from refactoring this function because it is now part of the public interface.
+Changing it will break the tests, even if the actual public interface remains unchanged.
+This is why private methods should not be made public for testing purposes.
+If you truly feel the need to test a private method, you should refactor it into a separate class.

 Here is an example of a brittle test.
-Again, it is a pretty dumb example.
-But I'm sure people have already read out json strings character by character.
-Please always use libraries instead for such purposes.
-Otherwise the code becomes brittle.
+Again, it is a rather simplistic example.
+But I'm sure people have already read our JSON strings character by character.
+Please always use libraries instead of creating your own solutions for such purposes.
+Otherwise, the code becomes brittle.

 ```py
 import json